alokkumar10/understanding-git/readme.md

 * git remote add origin https://github.com/yamraj21/understanding-git.git // to add a remote repo
 * git remote // will list out the origin you are workign
 * git clone <repo_url> // take an online git repo to your local machine
+* git pull // will make a change on your local machine made by other developer on your rempo